-Every jurisdiction has their own list of approved providers.
-Usually these lists are updated annually but not all providers are created equal.
-It is recommended that you discuss with your lawyer which provider would best fit your particular situation.
-Some courts will make the provider your “probation officer” in a sense.
-The difference between the wrong and the right provider can be substantial.
-Below is a list of providers for a few jurisdictions.
+Where do I go to get an ADSAP evaluation?Each court has different approved providers.
+Most courts update their provider lists about once year, but not all providers are the same.
+It is best to sit down with your attorney and discuss which providers are recommended for your particular personality.
+In some courts the provider will become your “probation officer” in a sense.
+The difference between the right provider and the wrong provider can be dramatic.
+Below are a list of providers in common jurisdictions.